ehmicky/autoserver/docs/configuration.md

 # Configuration

-Each command has its own set of options.
+Each instruction has its own set of options.
-Let's take the option `maxPageSize` from the command `run` as an example.
+Let's take the option `maxPageSize` from the instruction `run` as an example.

 There are several ways to define options.
 If several are used, they are merged together (from the highest priority to